Thursday, September 10, 2009

 He and She are making love.
 In their toddler's room, a window is blown open by the winter wind.
 Their son leaves his bed to explore.
 He walks out his window, into the snow, stories below his bedroom.
 Weeks later, She is still consumed by grief.
 And He, a therapist, pretentiously believes that he can remove all the guilt and remorse through clever clinical discourse.
 She remains unmoved by such trivial attempts at healing and agrees to go to the couple's cabin in the forest ("Eden"), a place where He has concluded lies the source of her despair.
 What transpires can only be described as an impotent attempt by He to throw a net of rationality over the chthonic forces of nature....embodied by She.

-"I own that I cannot see as plainly as others do, and as I should wish to do, evidence of design and beneficence on all sides of us.
+Darwin was haunted by the elemental forces of nature.
+This awareness was probably responsible for his eventual adoption of an atheistic/agnostic worldview.
+This is perhaps best captured by his consideration of the apparent brutality of nature in service of the survival and reproduction of individual organisms...such as the ichneumonid wasp: "I own that I cannot see as plainly as others do, and as I should wish to do, evidence of design and beneficence on all sides of us.
 There seems to me too much misery in the world.
 I cannot persuade myself that a beneficent and omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within the living bodies of Caterpillars, or that a cat should play with mice."
 Cannibalistic spiders, praying mantis, infanticidal lions and monkeys, female fish whose "mates" are little more than sacrificial males whose main function is that of an attached appendage contributing sperm.
 Nature not only doesn't provide moral lessons for humanity; it provides a brutal backdrop from which to gain the proper perspective in understanding our species.

 Antichrist pushes our collective faces into the moss and detritus of "uncognized" nature.
 An early image in the film is a slow zoom into a vase holding the flowers brought to She by He.
 Rather than showing the bright blooms and, by extension, the expression of buoyant "get well soon" wishes, von Trier zooms in on the flower stems, immersed in their fetid water, swirling with dead plant tissue and microorganisms which form the core of these expressions of condolence.
 This image is the red carpet leading to the remainder of von Trier's vision.